aliabbaschadhar/Novahost/apps/web/README.md

           <p>If you didn't request this, please ignore this email.</p>
           <p>Best regards,<br>The NovaHost Team</p>
         </div>
-      `
-    })
+      `,
+    });

     return {
       success: true,
+      message:
-      message: "If an account with this email exists, you will receive a password reset link."
+        "If an account with this email exists, you will receive a password reset link.", };
-    }

   } catch (error) {
-    console.error("Password reset error:", error)
+    console.error("Password reset error:", error);
     return {
       success: false,
       message: "Something went wrong.
-Please try again."
+Please try again.", };
-    }
   }
 }